Frequently Asked Questions

 - being hungry because there is no lunch

-How does Good Shepherd Academy address educational inequalities between girls and boys?
+How will the projects of Good Shepherd SLF address educational inequalities between girls and boys?

 In Cameroon, girls attend school less regularly than boys because of cultural attitudes, domestic duties, early marriage and pregnancy, and sexual harassment.